CorporateRewards/docs-myrewards/source/includes/api/core/_transactions.md

 Programme points | Yes | Either
 Points Error | Yes | Either
 Redemption | No | Debit only
-Person2Person transfer | No | either (credit and debit must both be carried out for each user) Order Cancellation | No | Credit only
+Person2Person transfer | Yes | either (credit and debit must both be carried out for each user) Order Cancellation | No | Credit only
 Order Adjustment | No | either
 Adjustment | Yes | either